Analog Hawking radiation emitted by a perfectly reflecting mirror: Reflection in (1+3)D

 which corresponds to $\theta'=\cos^{-1}|\beta|$ in the rest frame.

-In summary, for a receding mirror and in the lab frame, incident waves with $\theta_{i}\in[0,\theta_{c})$ remain on the same side of the mirror as the incident ones after the reflection; waves with $\theta_{i}\in(\theta_{c},\theta_{m})$ are reflected forwardly to the other side of the mirror, and waves with $\theta_{i}\in(\theta_{m},\pi/2]$ are not able to hit the mirror.
-On the other hand, in the mirror's rest frame, waves with $\theta_{i}\in[0,\theta_{m})$ are on the same side of the mirror after the reflection.
+In summary, for a receding mirror and in the lab frame, reflected waves are on the same side as the incident waves; however, incident waves with $\theta_{i}\in[0,\theta_{c})$ propagate in the opposite longitudinal direction as the mirror after the reflection; waves with $\theta_{i}\in(\theta_{c},\theta_{m})$ propagate in the same longitudinal direction as the mirror after the reflection, and waves with $\theta_{i}\in(\theta_{m},\pi/2]$ are not able to hit the mirror.
+On the other hand, in the mirror's rest frame, waves with $\theta_{i}\in[0,\theta_{m})$ propagate in the opposite longitudinal direction as the mirror after the reflection.